Theology

 Free Will

-The debate over free will in Christianity has roots that trace back to ancient Greek philosophy, long before the birth of Christ.
-Greek thinkers like Plato a…
+Debate over free will in Christianity has roots that trace back to ancient Greek philosophy, long before the birth of Christ.
+Greek thinkers like Plato and A…

 Grace

-The concept of grace was so controversial that it led to the first major theological split in Christianity during the 5th century.
-At the heart of this divis…
+Grace was so controversial that it led to the first major theological split in Christianity during the 5th century.
+This division centered on a debate over w…

 Heaven